cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ```

 !!! tip "URL to the latest artifacts"
-    It is possible to refer to the latest artifacts directly.
-Use the following link format to download the latest artifact
+    It is possible to refer to the latest artifacts directly (artifacts of the latests **successful** build).
-    of a particular task:
+    Use the following link format to download the latest artifact of a particular task:

     ```yaml
     https://api.cirrus-ci.com/v1/artifact/github/<USER OR ORGANIZATION>/<REPOSITORY>/<TASK NAME>/<ARTIFACTS NAME>/<PATH>